 About the Novel

-Hershele is a poor orphan living in a small town yeshiva (study house).
+Hershele is a poor orphan living in a small town yeshiva (Jewish academy of higher education).
 He has a sharp mind, is an accomplished Talmud scholar, and possesses a beautiful singing voice.
 Everyone believes he is destined to become a great rabbi or cantor.

 Mirele is the bright, headstrong, and beautiful daughter of a rich widow.
 She is destined, through a traditionally arranged marriage, to be the wife of a well-to-do doctor or merchant.

 Everything changes, however, when the two naïve teenagers are brought together by Mirele’s mother’s reluctant good deed: providing Hershele with a weekly charity meal in her home.
 Unexpectedly, Hershele and Mirele fall in love.

 Set in a small shtetl town in Eastern Europe in the 1880s, Hershele: A Jewish Love Story reveals the sweet and touching details of Hershele and Mirele’s courtship, the heartrending obstacles that stand in their way, and the dramatic events that ultimately challenge their budding relationship.

 Jacob Dinezon (1851-1919) was a central figure in 19th-century Eastern European Jewish literary circles.
 Credited with writing the first “Jewish Realistic Romance” and the first bestselling Yiddish novel, Dinezon was closely associated with the leading Jewish writers of his day, including Sholem Abramovitsh (Mendele Moykher Sforim), Sholem Aleichem (author of the Tevye stories), and I. L. Peretz (master of the Jewish short story)—dubbed the “Classic Writers of Modern Yiddish Literature.”